Jakkwj/fastapi-skeleton-template/README.md

 ### alembic Folder

-- The `alembic` folder contains the core code of the database migration program.
+- The `alembic` folder contains the core code of the database migration program

 ### app Folder